ieZaky/ieZaky/README.md

 ## 🚀 Let's Collaborate!

-I'm open to freelance projects, collaboration on open source, or just geeking out about automation and games.
+Open to QA consulting, test automation projects, open source, or connecting with fellow professionals and gamers.
-Drop me a message or connect on LinkedIn!
+Reach out or connect on LinkedIn!

 ---